SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Evaluation

-The experimental results are shown in Figure~\ref{fig:perf-cmp}.
-Benefiting from intensively overlapped computations, \MSAGA{} achieves average \FLOPs{} utilization that is 1.77 times and 4.83 times higher compared to TPUv5e and AWS NeuronCore-v2, respectively.
-Moreover, the results confirm that our RTL implementation of \MSAGA{} closely aligns with the theoretical performance outlined in Section~\ref{sec:overlapping-computations}, validating the correctness of our RTL design.
+\autoref{fig:perf-cmp} shows the \FLOPs{} utilization of \MSAGA{}, TPUv5e and AWS NeuronCore-v2.
+Benefiting from intensive operation overlapping, \MSAGA{} achieves \FLOPs{} utilization 1.77 times and 4.83 times higher than those of TPUv5e and AWS NeuronCore-v2, respectively.
+Moreover, the results confirm that our RTL implementation closely aligns with the theoretical performance outlined in \autoref{sec:overlapping-computations}, validating the correctness of our implementation.